If you’re a bird-watcher, there's an interactive way to enjoy your hobby thanks to the Cornell Lab of Ornithology.

 But, Horton added, if you can’t be out that early, don’t get discouraged.
 The migrants will generally stick around for the day.
 Then, as conditions become suitable later in the day, they will take off again to continue their journey.
 And don’t despair if you miss one group of arrivals altogether.
-New waves will move in each morning during the spring.
+New waves will move in each morning.

 Practical uses for the data

 Real-time analysis maps show intensities of actual bird migration as detected by the U.S. weather surveillance radar network.
 (Photo: Birdcast Project)